 A course designed as a review of the entire curriculum, culminating with an exam designed to prepare students for the national board or various state board examinations.
 Courses must be taken during the final semester of course work.
 Restricted to Funeral students.
-Prereq. - FUNS201 and FUNS210.
 Offered spring semester only.

-Prerequisite: FUNS201 and FUNS210.
+Prerequisite: FUNS201 and FUNS210, both with C or better..
 Lecture/Lab Ratio: 1:0.